CristianBuca/The-Aunans/README.md

 11. As a site owner, I want new members to be able to submit an application to join the community.
 12. As a site owner, I want to convey accurate information to attract the right candidates for our roster.
 13. As a site owner, I want to showcase current achievements to new applicants.
-14. As a site owner, I want members to have access to activity information and maxize involvment.
+14. As a site owner, I want members to have access to activity information and maximize involvement.

 ## **Design**